Compositional Generalisation with Structured Reordering and Fertility Layers: Hyperparameters

 \subsection{Hyperparameter selection}

-We select hyperparameters either manually or with a random search (see \cref{tab:method-of-choosing}).
-We optimise hyperparameters for accuracy on the development set of compositional generalisation splits (setup A for the synthetic data, template split for Geoquery), and then use those hyperparameters for all splits of a (domain of a) dataset.
+We select hyperparameters using a combination of manual selection and a random search.
+We optimise hyperparameters for accuracy on the development set of compositional generalisation splits, where available, (Length setup for the synthetic data, template split for Geoquery), and then use those hyperparameters for all splits of a (domain of a) dataset.

 The high variance in accuracy across random initialisations often observed in compositional generalisation setups makes it difficult to tune hyperparameters even if an out-of-distribution development set exists.
 We restrict random hyperparameter search to two random seeds.
 After the hyperparameter search, we pick the two most promising configurations (according to (execution) accuracy), pick a new random seed and train them again to choose the one which provides the most stable accuracy (approximated as the highest accuracy on the new seed).
 We then run the main experiments with the chosen hyperparameters and completely new random seeds.